trisulnsm/apps/analyzers/passive-dns/README.md

 On Ubuntu 14.04 and 16.04

-LevelDB is found in the libleveldb1 package
+LevelDB is found in the libleveldb1 package (14.04) or libleveldb1v5 (16.04)

 ````
 sudo apt-get update

+# for 14.04
 sudo apt-get install libleveldb1

+# for 16.04
+sudo apt-get install libleveldb1v5

 ````